QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 * The social planner tells no one these, but uses them to allocate houses and set prices

 * The mechanism is designed in a way that makes all prospective buyers want to tell the planner their private values

-   - i.e., ``truth telling is a dominant strategy for each potential buyer''
+   - truth telling is a dominant strategy for each potential buyer

 * The planner finds a house, bidder pair with highest private value by computing
    $(\tilde i, \tilde j) = \operatorname{argmax} (V_{ij})$